Edb83/penny-for-your-thoughts/README.md

 ### Automated testing

 - [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - ran an audit on all pages for both desktop and mobile.
 Summary:
+    - Performance = **Average**
-    - Performance - the worst metric due to issues around image size and not using next-gen filetypes, particularly on gallery.html where the score was 82% on mobile devices.
-It is beyond the scope of this project to address this
+        - The worst metric due to issues around image size and not using next-gen filetypes, particularly on gallery.html where the score was 81% on desktop - it is beyond the scope of this project to address this
-    - Accessibility - navbar links missing discernable names, despite there being relevant text within the links (and no icon links without text) and aria-labels.
-Need to resolve this.
-Score still 90%+
+        - Unused CSS - removed hover.min.css from all but index.html where it is used on the intro gallery images
+    - Accessibility = **Good**
+        - Various links missing discernable names (mainly nav bar and footer) - fixed
+        - Insufficient contrast ratio on hero image and nav bar Brand
+        - Lowest score 96% on desktop following amendments
-    - Best Practices -
+    - Best Practices = **Good**
+        - Front-end Javascript libraries with known security vulnerabilities (Bootstrap and jQuery) - it is beyond the scope of this project to address this
+    - SEO = **Good**
-    - SEO - was missing `<meta name="description" content="..." />` but once added now scores 100% across all pages
+        - `head` was missing `<meta name="description" content="..." />` - fixed
+        - Scores 100% across all pages following amendments
 - [W3C - HTML](https://validator.w3.org/) - once `alt` tags had been filled, no HTML issues detected - **PASS**
 - [W3C - CSS](https://jigsaw.w3.org/css-validator/) - no CSS issues detected - **PASS**
 - [Unicorn revealer - overflow](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln/related) - tested all pages and no evidence of overflow - **PASS**